777arc/textbook/content/sync.rst

    </details>

 We will also be leaving out the plotting-related code, because by now you have probably learned how to plot any signal you want.
-Making the plots look pretty, as they often do in this textbook, requires a lot of extra lines of code that is not nessesary to understand.
+Making the plots look pretty, as they often do in this textbook, requires a lot of extra lines of code that is not necessary to understand.

 Adding a Delay